msionut28/pantryChef_frontend/README.md

 }
 ```

-This method gets all the ingredients that the use has typed in and then sends it to the backend where the actual **OpenAI API** integration takes place and as a response, it gets the generated response by **OpenAI**.
+This method gets all the ingredients that the user has typed in, then sends it to the backend where the actual **OpenAI API** integration takes place.
+As a response, it gets the generated response by **OpenAI**.

 **TO BE FURTHER EDITED**

 ## 8. CHALLENGES 🧩

-+ Personally, the biggest challenge for me was to integrate the **OpenAI API** in my project.
-It already was a lot of information for me to deal with as I was only 5 weeks in proper coding and at that specific point, I felt like this was a really big challenge.
-Making the actual request to the OpenAI was difficult as I had to understand the purpose of every single ```key & value``` sent in the object to OpenAI and the documentation on their website was not too deep in to details.
++ Personally, the biggest challenge for me was to integrate the **OpenAI API** into my project.
+It was already a lot of information for me to deal with as I was only 5 weeks into proper coding, and at that specific point, I felt like this was a really big challenge.
+Making the actual request to OpenAI was difficult as I had to understand the purpose of every single ```key & value``` sent in the object to OpenAI, and the documentation on their website was not too deep into details.

-+ Another challenge that I faced was the integration of **Registration** and **Log In** by **Username** and **Password** as this was out of our course's curriculum, so besides making sure I applied everything I have previously learned over the past 2 weeks, I even went beyond the requirements and implemented this feature, which, personally I think it was a nice touch.
++ Another challenge that I faced was the integration of **Registration** and **Log In** by **Username** and **Password** as this was outside our course's curriculum.
+So, besides making sure I applied everything I had previously learned over the past 2 weeks of our second unit, I even went beyond the requirements and implemented this feature, which, personally, I think was a nice touch.
 I am way more comfortable now working and handling passwords and sensitive information.

 + Deployment was another challenge, as it was my first proper deploy.
 I have previously used GitHub for deploying my [Battleship Game](https://msionut28.github.io/Battleships-Project/), but this time was different as more complex techonology had to be used in order to make sure that the backend and frontend were properly handled.
 I have used **Netlify** in order to publish my website.